itsmyth/Mini_project/instructions.md

 # Instructions

-So this is a page in the book?
+* So this is a page in the book?
-This has been updated.
+* This has been updated.
+* Just messing around now.